MFahd7/Pick-it-mobile-shopping-app/README.md

 # Pick it shop

-an application that can run on both Android and apple devices
+an application that can run on both Android and Apple devices

-## Read the document for more
+## Read the document(The project.pdf) for more